AshleyFeijoo/lighting-mods/README.md

  4. **To Uninstall** the lighting mods, just replace the lighting mod files with the ones you backed-up prior to installing (hope ya did that), or repair your game through origin.

 ## Frequently Asked Questions

+### I'm on a Mac and don't have TS4 in my Applications folder!
+What do I do?
+Here are some helpful instructions from the delightful [goodsimaritan](https://goodsimaritan.tumblr.com/)!
+First check if you have the sims 4 icon in your applications folder in finder.
+If you don’t, run the sims game and right click the icon in your dock and click show in finder.
+Now exit your game then move the sims 4 icon in finder to the applications folder.
+From there, right click on the sims 4 icon and click show package contents.
+Then just follow the instructions listed below.

 ### Are the mods compatible with reshade?
 Yes!
 Reshade is something completely separate, and you can have both in your game at the same time.